-According to the Purchasing Managers Index released by the Department of Service Statistics of NBS and China Federation of Logistics and Purchasing, in January 2023, the Purchasing Manager Index (PMI) of China's manufacturing industry was 50.1%, an increase of 3.1 percentage points compared with the previous month; the business activity index of non-manufacturing industry was 54.4%, higher than that of the previous month by 12.8 percentage points; the business activity index of the service industry was 54.0%, 14.6 percentage points higher than that of the previous month; the comprehensive PMI output index was 52.9%, up 10.3 percentage points from the previous month.
-All indexes have risen to the expansion range, reflecting that the production and operation prosperity of enterprises has picked up, and there have been obvious positive changes compared with December 2022.
-However, the basis for economic recovery and development needs to be further consolidated.
-(Source: National Bureau of Statistics, January 2023)
+According to the Purchasing Managers Index released by the Department of Service Statistics of NBS and China Federation of Logistics and Purchasing, in January 2024, the Purchasing Manager Index (PMI) of China's manufacturing industry was 49.2%, an increase of 0.2 percentage points compared with the previous month but still in the contraction territory for four consecutive months; the business activity index of the non-manufacturing industry was 50.7%, higher than that of the previous month by 0.3 percentage points; the business activity index of the service industry was 50.1%, 0.8 percentage points higher than that of the previous month, which rose back into the expansionary territory for the first time in three months.
+(Source: NBS, January 2024) According to the Consumer Price Index released by NBS, the Consumer Price Index fell by 0.8% year on year in January 2024, registering a negative growth for four months in a row.
+(Source: NBS, February 2024) According to the data, the domestic economy rebounded, but the economic development still facing difficulties and challenges.